 This page shows variations of the Medlicott coat of arms.
 Further discussion of the coat of arms is given in Section X of the Henry Edmondstone Medlicott account.

-The first crest is the coat of arms associated with the Dunmurry branch of the Medlicott family and has the motto “Dat cura quietem”.
+The first crest, taken from the 1900 Centenary addition is the coat of arms associated with the Dunmurry branch of the Medlicott family and has the motto “Dat cura quietem”.
 Henry Edmondstone Medlicott had assumed that the words are taken from Virgil’s IV AEneid, line 5.
 The full passage in Virgil is “nec placidam membris dat cura quietem”, and Henry Edmondstone Medlicott had translated this as “From real work comes weariness and from weariness comes rest”.
 Alternatively, one can look at a literal translation of the actual words of the motto which is “Gives – Care/Attention – Calm/Tranquillity”.
 The Motto would have been originally intended as a war cry or slogan and the version suggested in the “House of Names” website for Medlicott, is “Vigilance ensures Tranquillity”.
 This seems more in keeping with a war cry or slogan.

 The second crest is the coat of arms associated with the hamlet of Medlicott in Shropshire and has the motto: “Crescit vulnere virtus”.
 William Medlicott had interpreted this as meaning “Virtue flourishes from its wounds”.